Mauvaise Graine: Production

 Much of the film is silent, with long sequences punctuated by a jazz-infused score by Franz Waxman and Allan Gray.

 Mauvaise Graine proved to be Wilder's last European film.
 By the time it premiered in the summer of 1934, he had relocated to Hollywood, although he recalled, "I still didn't think of myself as a director, not exactly.
 I wasn't certain I liked being a director, but I did know I could do it.
 That was satisfying."
 It would be eight years before he would direct again, making the 1942 comedy The Major and the Minor after establishing himself as a successful screenwriter.

-DVD release
+Home media

-Image Entertainment released the film on Region 1 DVD on November 26, 2002.
-It is in fullscreen format, with an audio track in French and subtitles in English.
+Image Entertainment released the film on Region 1 DVD on November 26, 2002, with English subtitles.
 The sole bonus feature is Joie de Vivre, an animated short subject released the same year as Mauvaise Graine.

+Flicker Alley released the film on Blu-Ray on November 24, 2023.
+The disc is titled French Revelations and also contains the 1935 French comedy feature film Fanfare of Love, which later inspired Wilder's Some Like It Hot.